mhdeleglise/PsiTheta/README.md

 > make

-We will get the two executable programms tst_psi  and   tst_theta
+We will get the two executable programms psi  and   theta

 The command

-> tst_theta 1000000000000 100
+> theta 1000000000000 100

 computes theta(1000000000000) with 100 decimal places, rounded to the nearest value.
 If you omit the number of decimal places, the default